 Temp Agencies

-We hope these resources will be helpful as you discern and explore your options for working as a student!
+We hope these will be some helpful resources as you discern and explore your options for working as a student!